-The strong financial performance of iEnergizer in 2018 reflects the outcome of adding several new customers across all verticals, together with continued maintenance of existing key customer relationships, and active monitoring of costs, which resulted in an overall profit (PBT) growth of 22.5%.
-Our strategy, focused on offering differentiated services, has been designed to ensure long-term value creation for our shareholders.
+Financial performance of iEnergizer in fiscal 2019 reflects the outcome of continued growth in volumes from existing key customer relationship, adding several new customers across all verticals together with improvements in efficiency and adoption of new technology, which resulted in significant 47.1% growth in the Group's Profit Before Taxation (PBT).
+Our strategy, focused on offering differentiated end-to-end services, has been designed to ensure long-term value creation for our shareholders.

 The underlying businesses in all of our divisions have performed well.
-The BPO (Real Time Processing & Back Office Services) division posted revenue growth of 18.2%, outperforming expectations as key clients continued to increase workload volumes throughout the year.
-The Content Services division has been able to maintain the EBITDA margins of 20.4% despite marginal decline in revenue due to lower market demand.
+The BPO division posted revenue growth of 20.8%, outperforming expectations as key clients continued to increase workload volumes throughout the year and this is expected to continue.
+Despite structural pressures in traditional publishing market, the Content Services division has been able to increase the EBITDA margins to 23.4% along with marginal increase in revenue of 1.2% over fiscal 2018.